Imprisoned ISIS Wives and Children Have Nowhere to Run To, Nowhere to Hide

 At the same time she is texting me, our Kurdish translator texts that they are living under the sound of bombs and troops advancing.
 Assad’s troops are marching eastward, while Turkey is barreling in from the north.
 Which soldiers will reach Camp Roj first and what the women should do if the Kurdish YPJ-Women’s Protection Units guarding them decide it’s too dangerous to remain in place, is something the guards have told the inmates to think about.

-The female inmates of Camp Ain Issa, further west, faced a similar dilemma earlier in the week when the Turks began shelling.
-Until Sunday, Ain Issa Camp housed a total of 12,000 women and children, but according to one Belgian women, it descended into “complete chaos” as fires broke out, the guards left and the women escaped in the hundreds.
+The female inmates of Camp Ain Issa, farther west, faced a similar dilemma earlier in the week when the Turks began shelling.
+Until Sunday, Ain Issa Camp housed a total of 12,000 women and children, but according to one Belgian woman, it descended into “complete chaos” as fires broke out, the guards left, and the women escaped in the hundreds.

 Among the women housed there, 265 were wives of foreigner terrorist fighters, alongside 1,000 of their children.
 On the second day of the Turkish air assault, Belgian ISIS wives Bouchra Abouallal and Tatiana Wielandt decided it was better to go on the run with their small children than remain in place to learn what next disaster might befall them.

-We interviewed Bouchra Abouallal in September of 2019.
+We interviewed Bouchra Abouallal in September 2019.
 Completely exhausted from her experience with ISIS, she said that life inside the Caliphate was “the best possible deradicalization program ever.”
-Already prosecuted in absentia and facing a five year sentence in her home country of Belgium, she told ICSVE researchers she would prefer to return home even to serve a 20 year sentence rather than remain in the camp under the menace of the cruel ISIS-inmate enforcers who threatened all European women who no longer wanted anything to do with the ISIS Caliphate.
+Already prosecuted in absentia and facing a five-year sentence in her home country of Belgium, she told ICSVE researchers she would prefer to return home even to serve a 20-year sentence rather than remain in the camp under the menace of the cruel ISIS-inmate enforcers who threatened all European women who no longer wanted anything to do with the ISIS Caliphate.

 Now Bouchra Abouallal is on the run with her three small children.
 In audio messages punctuated in the background by shelling she told Belgian journalist Bruno Struys that she was headed toward the front lines in hopes she could make it to safety in Turkey, where she wishes to turn herself into the Belgian consulate and make her way home.